Qumeric/example-contests-workspace/solutions.md

 Each integer represents a point in 5d space (or 4d, 3d, 2d but 5d WLOG).
 Edge u-v exists iff all coordinates of v are larger than corresponding coordinates of u.

-Now we just need to find longest path on DAG.
+Now we just do dp.

 Would be nice to solve and add longest path, topsort etc. to the lib.